zhangster12/Twitter-Contest-Bot/README.md

 # Twitter-Contest-Bot
-Twitter bot for Retweeting and liking Twitter contests to win free stuff Only run twitter_bot.py once a day
+Twitter bot for Retweeting and liking Twitter contests to win free stuff.__
-Only accept the reward if it's completely free, no shipping, joining Use English in twitterFilter.txt
+Only accept the reward if it's completely free, no shipping, joining.__
+Use English in twitterFilter.txt.__

 ## To push new updates to GitHub, use lines:
 ```